Symmetries in PAC-Bayesian Learning: Symmetry in Hypothesis Class

-In the Appendix \ref{sec:derivation-averaging-op}, we provide the details for showing that the averaging operator is well-defined, i.e., it maps measurable functions to equivariant measurable functions, and acts like a projection onto the respective subset of equivariant functions.
-This justifies the application of Lemma \ref{lemma KL divergence decrease} to the averaging operator.
-In order to study a restricted class of hypothesis functions $\hypoclass$, e.g., neural networks with a certain architecture, we assume that the hypothesis class is closed under the averaging operator, which is a reasonable assumption in practice, as we are typically interested in the equivariant versions of a given model, rather than arbitrary equivariant functions. \begin{assumption} The hypothesis class $\hypoclass$ is closed under the averaging operator $\averageOpEquiv$, i.e., for all $f \in \hypoclass$, $\averageOpEquiv(f) \in \hypoclass$. \end{assumption} The following KL decomposition separates the divergence between two probability measures into two components: the divergence between their equivariant portions and a remainder term capturing the non-equivariant ``orthogonal'' component.
-The remainder quantifies the portion of the KL divergence lost when projecting the measures onto the space of equivariant functions, corresponding to differences that are not preserved under the symmetry. \begin{theorem} Suppose Assumptions \ref{assumption collection for well-defined} and \ref{assumption hypoclass closed under average op} hold.
+The following KL decomposition separates the divergence between two probability measures into two components: the divergence between their equivariant portions and a remainder term capturing the non-equivariant ``orthogonal'' component.
+The remainder quantifies the portion of the KL divergence lost when projecting the measures onto the space of equivariant functions, corresponding to differences that are not preserved under the symmetry. \begin{lemma} Suppose Assumption~\ref{assumption collection for well-defined} holds.
 Let $\mu$ and $\nu$ be two probability measures on $(\hypoclass, \sigHypo)$ with $\mu \ll \nu$.
 Then

 where $\frac{d \mu}{d \nu}$ and $\frac{d \averageOpEquiv_* \mu}{d \averageOpEquiv_* \nu}$ are the Radon-Nikodym derivatives.
 In particular,